Second such attack in a month wounds 20 people as assailant is shot dead.

 Mahmoud Mughrabi, Kassem’s father, said his son did not have a driving licence and apparently lost control of the car.

 “What happened yesterday was a natural road accident.
 Israel has more 7,000 road accidents a year, not one or two,” he said.

 “This is a road accident like any other one.
 The difference here is that they killed my son in cold blood, the car stopped after hitting a wall.
 It wasn’t moving, why kill him?”

-Mughrabi said that he wished the soldiers, two of whom were reported to be in a serious condition, a speedy recovery.
+Mahmoud Mughrabi said that he wished the soldiers, two of whom were reported to be in serious condition, a speedy recovery.

 Kassem Mughrabi’s sister Rasha said he had told her he was going out with friends and would soon return home.

-Shmuel Ben-Ruby, a police spokesman, said they were still treating the incident as an intentional attack and information suggested that disappointment over a failed romance might have been the motive.
+Shmuel Ben-Ruby, another police spokesman, said they were still treating the incident as an intentional attack and information suggested that disappointment over a failed romance might have been the motive.

 He said investigators had found that Mughrabi, who had no prior police record, “wanted to marry his cousin but when she refused he apparently decided to carry out the attack”.

-Ben-Ruby said that the car struck a traffic island and then careened onto a sidewalk, driving for several metres before striking the soldiers and then a wall.
+Ben-Ruby said that the car struck a traffic island and then careered on to a sidewalk, driving for several metres before striking the soldiers and then a wall.

-In March, eight students at a Jewish religious college were shot dead by a Palestinian East Jerusalem resident.
+In March, eight students at a Jewish religious college were shot dead by another Palestinian East Jerusalem resident.